This is the first sentence in the description of Segregated (separated) Cycling Facilities in Wikipedia:

 One solution is to use a chain guide and a bash guard, however, consider the other option - using a derailleur to guide the chain.
 Or you could take a cable housing guide, attach some strong metal and bend it creatively into a homemade chain guide.
 Observe the video and pics and tell me what you think.

+I don't know what possessed the makers of that crank set to install the most over engineered and stupid crank on a bike and actually replace XT cranks that came standard equip on my Kona....either way....it was ugly, but it came off with special thanks to Penn Cycle's own Doug the Magician Master Mechanic (DMMM or D3M or Dm3)....and all it will cost me is an overpriced pastrami burger from Crossroads Delicatessin (where you can get the overpriced jingoesque "Freedom Fries") - DMMM's soft spot.
 Next step is to install the used 4 bolt LX cranks from craigslist and a fresh bottom bracket (size, yet to be determined).
 I installed a Bontrager Select saddle (not big deal, but the price was right).
 I picked up a set of Chunky Fuel ESI grips and I am going to install my Continental Supersonic 1.9 foldable tires - fast, good for singletrack.

 The other creepy setback was the broken skewer, which is not just any old skewer, but an "axel skewer" that only Ritchey and a few expensive brands carry.
 Not a real setback, I'll just use a Deore front wheel off another of my mountain bikes....